Multicultural Access and Equity

 Harmony Day is celebrated around Australia on 21 March.
 It is a day where all Australians celebrate cultural diversity and is also the United Nations International Day for the Elimination of Racial Discrimination.
 It's about community participation, inclusiveness and respect a time to reflect on where Australia has come from, while also recognising the traditional owners of the land.

-Multicultural Affairs grants are aimed at building socially cohesive Australian communities in which all individuals can develop a full sense of belonging, and participate and contribute to Australian society, Programmes include Diversity and Social Cohesion (DSC) grants and Multicultural Arts and Festival (MAF) grants.
+Multicultural Affairs grants are aimed at building socially cohesive Australian communities in which all individuals can develop a full sense of belonging, and participate and contribute to Australian society, Programs include Diversity and Social Cohesion (DSC) grants and Multicultural Arts and Festival (MAF) grants.